Kill the provided task (job or process).

 It is possible to wait for the task to be dead via the ZX_TASK_TERMINATED signal.
 When the procedure completes, as observed by the signal, the task and all its children are considered to be in the dead state and most operations will no longer succeed.

-If handle is a job and the syscall is successful, the job cannot longer be used to create new processes.
+If handle is a job and the syscall is successful, the job can no longer be used to create new processes.

 When a process or job is killed via this syscall, the